lifebit-ai/dry-bench-skills-for-researchers/classes/class_4/tutorials/BONUS-Finding-Data.md

 ## Searching for Sequences

-It is difficult to search the SRA with metadata terms but searching with metadata terms is straight forward with [ENA searching with broad terms](../../../assets/ENAGettingExperimentsForAnalysisUsingSearch.gif)
+It is difficult to search the SRA with metadata terms but searching with metadata terms is straight forward with the ENA.
+Try typing into the search window the following terms **"lung cancer cell lines"**.
+You will see returned a number of experiments that you can feel free to explore.
+[ENA searching with broad terms.](../../../assets/ENAGettingExperimentsForAnalysisUsingSearch.gif)

 Once you have some details.
 Say a run accession, these are prefaced with SRR, you can search the [ENA to find more details](../../../assets/ENAGettingAllRunsAssociatedWithAnSRR.gif).